CommonWealthRobotics/CommonWealthRobotics.github.io/content/BowlerStudio/GistLoading.md

 If the Gist is not yours, hit fork.

 Once you are looking at your own Gist, hit edit and edit the code in the browser.
+When your don, hit the update gist button.
+Your new code is read to run in BowlerStudio!